emmachoward/CoderGirl-Frontend_Studio-11-12/README.md

 ```
 - [ ] Once again, confirm your tests are working.
 This might have been done automatically, or you will have to re-run `npm run test a`.
 You should see 3 tests passed.

-## Part 2 - `<MovieCard />` Tests
+## Part 2 - `MovieCard` Tests
-The tests for the MovieCard component are similar to the Header component.
+The tests for the `MovieCard` component are similar to the `Header` component.
 You'll need a test to confirm it's rendering data as expected, and another test to confirm a function runs when something is clicked.
 Because they're so similar, this part will be more hands-off.
-Use what you learned in the previous part to write MovieCard tests.
+Use what you learned in the previous part to write `MovieCard` tests.
+Navigate to `MovieCard.test.js` located in the `MovieCard` directory.
 Note that I've provided a test movie object at the top of the file.
 This object is simplified from the full movie object since it only includes what MovieCard uses.
 In more robust applications with hundreds of tests, you will likely hold your test data in another file.
 You'll see that later in MovieContainer.

 ### A. Rendered Text & Image
 - [ ] Create a new test called "MovieCard renders title, year & image".
 Inside the test, render `<MovieCard />`, passing in `testMovie` as the `movie` prop and an empty function as `setActiveMovie`